mlhartme/stool/client/documentation.md

 #### DESCRIPTION

 `sc` is a command line tool to manage stages.
 A stage is a web application running in a container.
 *command* defaults to `help`.
-Stages can be hosted on arbitrary machines that run a Stool server. `sc` stands for stool client or stage control.
+Stages can be hosted on arbitrary machines that run a Stool server. `sc` stands for Stool client.
 Technically, `sc` is a rest client for Stool server, and Stool server talks to Kubernetes to manage stages.